runabol/piper/README.md

 Piper is comprised of two central components:

-The Coordinator, responsible for the coordinator of job execution, job status, stopping jobs and handling any errors that occur on job executions.
+The Coordinator, responsible for the job execution, for doling out tasks to workers and for handling any errors that occur on job executions.

 The Worker, responsible for executing a single task outside of the context of a Job. i.e. Worker instances are meant to be "dumb", stateless processes who simply receive a task from the coordinator, execute it and reply to the Coordinator with the results or errors if any.